zijie-cai/Custom-N-Queens-Solver-/README.md

 <img src="vis_tool.png" width="550"/>

 ## Overview
 The N-Queens problem involves placing N number of Queens on a size N x N chessboard in a way such that no two Queens can threaten each other.
-The approach is to formulate N-Queens as a CSP problem, where the objective is to find a solution that satisfies all pre-defined constraints.
+The approach is to formulate N-Queens as a CSP problem, where the objective is to find a solution of Queen placements on the board that satisfies all pre-defined constraints.

 ### CSP Formulation
 - **Variables:**